studiokaiji/js-libp2p-webrtc-star/README.md

 [![](https://raw.githubusercontent.com/libp2p/interface-connection/master/img/badge.png)](https://github.com/libp2p/interface-connection)
 [![](https://github.com/libp2p/interface-peer-discovery/raw/master/img/badge.png)](https://github.com/libp2p/interface-peer-discovery)

-> libp2p WebRTC transport that includes a discovery mechanism provided by the signalling-star
+> libp2p WebRTC transport that includes a discovery mechanism provided by the signalling-star.

 > This project does not guarantee any operation because it is an experiment for video chat on js-libp2p-webrtc-star.
 We also do not recommend using this project in a production environment.

 ## Lead Maintainer